eitansuez/envoyfilter-ambient/docs/migrate.md

 The ambientmesh.io documentation provides the instructions for [using Solo's builds](https://ambientmesh.io/docs/operations/solo-builds/).

-Upgrade Istio by overriding the HUB and TAG environment variables that tell Istio to fetch images from a different location.
-The TAG variable specifies the version to use:
+Upgrade Istio by overriding the `hub` and `tag` configuration options.  `hub` tells the Istio CLI to fetch images from a different location, while the `tag` option specifies the version to use:

 ```shell
 istioctl install --set profile=ambient --set values.global.platform=k3d --skip-confirmation \